thredded/thredded-ansible/README.md

   is exported via [foreman](http://ddollar.github.io/foreman/) from `files/Procfile`.
 * The app-specific user has permissions to start and stop app services.

+Via the `letsencrypt` role (production only):
+* Let's Encrypt is configured to provide and automatically renew the SSL certificate for the app's webserver.

 ### Deployment

 The deployment playbook is run as the app-specific user.